-In Chapter 2, we will learn how to organize information using descriptive statistics and graphic techniques.
+In Chapter 2, we will learn how to organize information using descriptive statistics, frequency distributions, bivariate tables, and graphic techniques.
 These statistical tools can also be employed to learn about the characteristics and experiences of groups in our society that have not been as visible as other groups.
 For example, in a series of special reports published by the U.S. Census Bureau over the past few years, these descriptive statistical techniques have been used to describe the characteristics and experiences of ethnic minorities and those who are foreign born.
 Using data published by the U.S. Census Bureau, we discuss various graphic devices that can be used to explore the differences and similarities among the many social groups coexisting within the American society.
 These devices are also used to emphasize the changing age composition of the U.S. population.

-Whereas the similarities and commonalities in social experiences can be depicted using measures of central tendency (Chapter 3), the differences and diversity within social groups can be described using statistical measures of variation (Chapter 4).
-In Chapters 3 and 4, we examine a variety of social demographic variables, including the ethnic composition of the 50 U.S. states.
+In Chapter 3, we describe how to calculate and describe the similarities and commonalities in social experiences (measures of central tendency) and the differences and diversity within social groups (measures of variability).
+We examine a variety of social demographic variables, including the ethnic composition of the 50 U.S. states.

-We will learn about inferential statistics and bivariate analyses in Chapters 5 through 12.
-First, we review the bases of inferential statistics-the normal distribution, sampling and probability, and estimation-in Chapters 5 to 7.
-In Chapters 8 to 12, we examine the ways in which class, sex, and ethnicity influence various social behaviors and attitudes.
+We will learn about inferential statistics and bivariate analyses in Chapters 4 through 10.
+First, we review the bases of inferential statistics-the normal distribution, sampling and probability, and estimation-in Chapters 4 to 6.
+In Chapters 7 to 10, we examine the ways in which class, sex, and ethnicity influence various social behaviors and attitudes.
 Inferential statistics, such as the t test, chi-square, and the F statistic, help us determine the error involved in using our samples to answer questions about the population from which they are drawn.
 In addition, we review several methods of bivariate analysis, which are especially suited for examining the association between different social behaviors and attitudes and variables such as race, class, ethnicity, gender, and religion.
 We use these methods of analysis to show not only how each of these variables operates independently in shaping behavior but also how they interlock to shape our experience as individuals in society.8